Patent Valuation: Everything You Need to Know

 One other issue of appreciable significance is stacking.
 If a licensee is already paying a primary licensor a 5 percent royalty on his product, he's unlikely to pay a second licensor another 5 percent, whatever the worth of the second licensor's patent.
 That state of affairs is often dealt with within the license settlement by an anti-stacking clause, which limits complete royalties to be paid.

 If you need help with your patent valuation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.